zillow/zkafka/README.md

 #### Hyper Scalability

 `zkafka.Work` supports a concept called `virtual partitions`.
-This extends the kafka `partition` concept.
-Message ordering is guaranteed within a kafka partition, and the same is true for a `virtual partition`.
-Every `zkafka.Work` object manages a pool of goroutines called the processors (1 by default and controlled by `zkafka.Speedup(n int)` option).
+This extends the Kafka `partition` concept.
+Message ordering is guaranteed within a Kafka partition, and the same holds true for a `virtual partition`.
+Every `zkafka.Work` object manages a pool of goroutines called processors (1 by default and controlled by the `zkafka.Speedup(n int)` option).
-Each processor reads from a go channel called a `virtual partition`.
-As a message is read (By the reader), it is assigned to one of the `virtual partitions`.
-The decision about which is based on `hash(message.Key) % virtual partition count`.
+Each processor reads from a goroutine channel called a `virtual partition`.
+When a message is read by the reader, it is assigned to one of the virtual partitions based on `hash(message.Key) % virtual partition count`.
-This is the same mechanism kafka uses.
-Using this strategy, a message with the same key will be assigned to the same virtual partition.
+This follows the same mechanism used by Kafka.
+With this strategy, a message with the same key will be assigned to the same virtual partition.

-What this allows is for another layer of scalability.
-To increase throughput and maintain the same message ordering guarantees, there's no longer a requirement to increase the kafka partition count (which can be operationally difficult).
+This allows for another layer of scalability.
+To increase throughput and maintain the same message ordering guarantees, there is no longer a need to increase the Kafka partition count (which can be operationally challenging).
-Instead, use `zkafka.Speedup()` to add to the virtual partition count.
+Instead, you can use `zkafka.Speedup()` to increase the virtual partition count.

 ```shell
 // sets up kafka broker locally